OutSystems/docs-odc/src/eap/tutorial-1-create-web-app.md

 ## Create list and detail screens from **Task** entity

-With the **Task** entity created, it is now time to give users a way to view and change items in the task list.
+With the **Task** entity created, it's now time to give users a way to view and change items in the task list.

 1. Select the **Interface** tab, double-click **MainFlow**, and verify that **MainFlow** appears in the top right corner of the central working canvas.